APogue/APogue.github.io/_posts/posts/2024-10-22-Protest-activities-aftermath.md

 Thesis4: The Office of Campus Safety has served to "maintain order."
 Without any acknowledgment or admission that non-affiliates acted as chaos agents in past protests they attended, UCLA has pointed the gun at students, patting themselves on the back when protest activities "go off without a hitch."

 Thesis5: Administrative actions meant to safeguard free speech---no interference or oversight, heavy policing targeting students---looks like their strategic plan.
-This plan is inconsistent with existing policy and data, and only serves to chill free speech.
-UCLA is cannabalizing its own mission.
+This plan is inconsistent with existing policy and data, and only serves to chill free speech---UCLA is cannabalizing its own mission.